SAP-archive/cloud-apis-virtual-event/exercises/02/readme.md

 :point_right: Revisit the authentication requirements for the Enterprise Messaging "management" APIs, by going back to the [Use REST APIs to Send and Receive Messages](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/00160292a8ed445daa0185589d9b43c5.html) resource in the SAP Help Portal.
 In the few moments that you spent staring at this, you may have come across this in the Procedure section:

 ```
-grant_type=client_credential&response_type=token
+grant_type=client_credentials&response_type=token
 ```

-This indeed confirms that the Client Credentials grant type is used to protect the resources for the "managment" APIs (and the "messaging" APIs too - see the equivalent section in [Use REST APIs to Send and Receive Messages](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/577ea7ce5cef4e2ea974c03d5549b3ff.html).
+This indeed confirms that the Client Credentials grant type is used to protect the resources for the "management" APIs (and the "messaging" APIs too - see the equivalent section in [Use REST APIs to Send and Receive Messages](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/577ea7ce5cef4e2ea974c03d5549b3ff.html).

 ## Summary